Sheiko Gold Best Practices

 Let’s look at the daily view.
 Training days are Monday, Wednesday, Friday, and Saturday, and shown below.
 Gaps are days off.

-This sequential 4-week training cycle produces 4 heavy loading days (key stimulus events circled in green) while also allowing for 4 recovery days (circled in red).
+This sequential 4-week training block produces 4 stimulating days (circled in green) while also allowing for 4 recovery days (circled in red).
 Maintenance days here are a little excessive as it’s been shown that even very low loading is sufficient for maintenance.
 That said, everything seems to be in order as all the necessary elements are present.

-The graph above shows typical daily fluctuations in well-being.
-Some days you feel a bit more stressed than others.
-Energy and motivation can swing up or down.
+Despite day more or less being the same overall, some days you feel a bit more stressed than others.
+Energy and motivation can vary.
 Some days you didn’t sleep or eat as well as you’d have liked.
 And some days you just feel a bit beat up from hard work a previous day.
 All these daily fluctuations generally center around an average (dotted red line) but some days are clearly better than others.

 When you have a real coach managing your daily training, your daily readiness is part of the program and you get something like the following.
 It looks complicated and messy but the idea is simple.
 Do harder work when ready and easier work when you need it.

 This is what an optimized training program looks like.
 Count the green circles here.
 Do you see six?
 Notice that optimized load results in more heavy training days over the cycle.
 This is technically more complicated to manage than classical training but is absolutely trivial when you hold a powerful computing device in your hand ready to process the data.